Question from Danny: I recently bought a Dell desktop computer and it’s driving me crazy.

 Every time I try to install a new program a stupid “User Account Control” box pops up asking for permission to make changes to the system.
-I find this extremely annoying.

 My question is how do I disable those annoying User Account Control pop-ups?

-Rick’s answer: Danny, Windows’ User Account Control (UAC) dialog is a safety measure that’s intended to prevent both the automatic installation of malicious software and unintentional changes to critical system settings.
+Rick’s answer: Danny, Windows’ User Account Control (UAC) dialog is actually a safety measure that’s intended to prevent both the automatic installation of malicious software and unintentional changes to critical system settings.

 That being said, some folks just don’t like being hassled by UAC every time they try to make a change to their system, and I can certainly understand that.

 Since you are apparently one of those folks, I’ll be happy to tell you how to disable the User Account Control feature on your Windows PC.
-Just bear in mind that disabling UAC makes it easier for malware to find its way onto your system.

 Note: This procedure works with all recent versions of Windows.